snjugunanjenga/SE_Day2_Technical_Writing_assignment/README.md

 # SE-DAY5-Technical-Writing

 ## Introduction
 Technical writing is about making complicated tech stuff easy to understand.
 It’s like turning geeky words into normal ones anyone can get.
-In this assignment, I’ll answer questions about writing for different people, using simple language, and keeping things clear.
-You asked for at least five examples per question instead of three, so I’ve added more to give you a better idea!
+In this assignment, I’ll answer questions about writing for different people, using simple language, and keeping things clear. !

 ---